 Our teeth are incredibly important.
-Not only do they provide structure for our faces but they are how we enjoy food and even communicate happiness (if you’re fond of a toothy grin).
+Not only do they provide structure for our faces but they are how we enjoy food and even communicate happiness.
 However, there’s a lot that many of us don’t know about our teeth – for example, how dentists might be a relatively recent development but dental care has been around since the Ancient Greeks.
 Below are some other fascinating facts that you probably didn’t know about your teeth.

 - Teeth are as unique as a fingerprint.
 Even identical twins don’t have the same teeth – yours are completely yours and won’t be the same as anyone else’s.
 That’s why dental records can often be used for identification purposes.

 - Most of us have 32 teeth.
 Those 32 include eight incisors, four canines, 12 molars, and eight premolars.
 Even though all our teeth are completely different, most of us share the same basic dental structure.

 - It’s not just about what you can see.
 As a third of each tooth actually sits below the gumline, your gum health is as important to overall dental health as looking after your actual teeth.